Rackspace Cloud Backup vs. Cloud Server Image Backups

 Note: You can learn more about scheduling images from the Scheduled Images FAQ.

 Rackspace Cloud Backup, on the other hand, is a FILE-BASED backup.
 This means that you can specify what folders or files to backup or restore.
 As usual, you can choose to backup or restore the whole system with all its folders, but the distinction with image backups is that the granularity of Rackspace Cloud Backup is at the file level, as opposed to it being at the whole server image level.

 Moreover, Rackspace Cloud Backup is also an INCREMENTAL backup tool in that it only copies the portion of the files that changed for those files that actually changed.
 This gives you some flexibility because, with the exception of your first complete backup, every subsequent backup is just a “delta” of the previous backup, which makes for faster backup and restores operations and also reduces the storage required.
 As you probably know, image backups are not incremental: they copy the whole system every time.

 Rackspace customers now have two options for backing up their Cloud Servers.
 Below is a summary of both:

-NOTE: With Performance Cloud Servers, only the system disk is captured when using an Image Backup.
-If you require backups of your data disk or disks, please leverage Cloud Backup, ensuring that you configure your backup set to include the pertinent drives and directories.
+NOTE: With General Purpose and I/O-optimized Cloud Servers, only the system disk is captured when using an Image Backup.
+If you require backups of your data disk or disks, use Cloud Backup so you configure your backup to include the specific drives and directories you want to retain.
 To determine which product best suits your backup needs, visit the links below:

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License